-Figure 3.8: DO meter
+Figure 3.9: Dissolved Oxygen Meter

-3.6.4 Total suspended solid
+3.5.3 Total suspended solid

 The total suspended solid (TSS) was measured to identify the amount of inorganic or organic particles or immiscible liquid that suspended in the sample.
 Firstly, the glass fibre filter disk was dried in the oven at 103°C to 105°C for 1 hour, and then it would be put in desiccators and weighed.
-The filtering apparatus will be assembled as shown in Figure 3.9 and filtration process will be started by begin suction.
-The filter was wetted with a small volume of distilled water to seat it.50ml of the sample pipette onto the centre of filter disk in a Buchner flask by using gentle suction.
+The filtering apparatus will be assembled as shown in Figure 3.10 and filtration process will be started by begin suction.
+The filter was wetted with a small volume of distilled water to seat it.
+50ml of the sample pipette onto the centre of filter disk in a Buchner flask by using gentle suction.
 Filter was washed by 3 successive 10ml volumes of distilled water and 3 min suction is continued to completion.
 The filter was transfered to aluminum weighing dish/crucible dish as a support.
 The filter was dried at least one hour at 103°C to 105°C for 1 hour in an oven, cool in desiccators to balance temperature and weigh.
 The cycle of drying, cooling, desiccating, and weighing until a constant weight is obtained.

-Figure 3.9: Filtering apparatus
+Figure 3.10: Filtering apparatus

-3.6.5 Volatile suspended solid
+3.5.4 Volatile suspended solid

 In order to measure the volatile suspended solid, the residues from end samples from TSS test was continued to dried and firing in furnace with a temperature of 550°C for 30 minutes.
 The organic fraction or volatile substances was converted to carbon dioxide, water, vapor and other gasses and escaped.
 The remaining materials will represent the inorganic or fixed residue.
-Figure 3.10 show a muffle furnace.
+Figure 3.11 show a muffle furnace.

-Figure 3.10: Muffle Furnace
+Figure 3.11: Muffle Furnace

-3.7 MEMBRANE CLEANING
+3.6 MEMBRANE CLEANING

-For the conventional method, the UF were treated by chemical cleaning.
+To keep the sustainability of membrane, the membrane cleaning should be taken.
+The conventional method, the UF was treated by chemical cleaning.
 The membranes were first circulated with clean water to flush out POME remaining in membranes, and then circulated with chemical solution mixed by 1% (W/W) NaOH and 0.6% (W/W) NaClO for 25 min.
 Finally, the membranes were rinsed again with clean water until a neutral pH was achieved.
 The efficiency of the cleaning procedure was checked by comparing the clean water filtration flux to the initial flux.
 The second method used was to soak the membrane in 0.1 M NaOH for a day (24hours) rigorous brushing with water.
 In both methods membrane was taken out from membrane housing.
 However, this method has its limitation where a plant has to be shut down for the cleaning process or 2 membranes are installed and being used alternatively but this would incur more cost in a long run.
 Besides, constantly back flushing will degrade the membrane and hence shorten its life span.
-In order to overcome this problem, an ultrasonic is equipped on membrane housing where the ultrasonic send sound wave constantly to the membrane to detach the foulant.
+In order to overcome this problem, an ultrasonic is equipped on membrane housing where the ultrasonic send sound wave constantly to the membrane to detach the foulant and we use distilled water to backwash the membrane.